 Some customers like to check balances on their phones, but prefer to send payments from a desktop.
 Others prefer the convenience of applying for a loan using a quick online questionnaire.
 Still, customers still consider it important to have a local branch nearby.

 Since everyone’s talking about digital transformation these days, there seems to be a misconception that bank branches are destined to go the way of the dinosaurs.
 This simply isn’t true, because many people still prefer face-to-face interactions when it comes to discussing important financial matters, like personal loans and mortgages.
 Digital tech isn’t meant to serve as a complete replacement for these traditional interactions – it’s meant to complement them.

-Overall, digital transformation in the banking sector is a necessity, if banks don’t want to be left behind by the evolution of digital technology.
+There’s a number of reasons why banks need to go digital and innovate.
+Banks need to transform and embrace new and emerging technologies to compete, thrive, and move forward.
 As a matter of fact, successful financial institutions embrace digital transformation in an effort to gain more digital wallet share or to increase customer centricity.
 As a result, these banks are benefiting from the “security through transparency” that digital transformation enables for their end users and customers.

 Overall, where most people see challenges, banks should see opportunities to provide better services and establish a great relationship with their customers.
 Because at the end of the day, that is what’s important - the customers’ satisfaction and trust.